sustainabilityproject/sustainandgain.fun/README.md

 Additionally, we have a [Kanban board](https://trello.com/b/DwykNGu4/kanban-board) on Trello to manage the agile process.

 # Contact
+For general concerns, please email contact@sustainandgain.fun

+## Developer Contact
-If you need to contact us, please email info@sustainandgain.fun
+If you need to contact the developers directy, our emails are listed below.
+- cms@sustainandgain.fun
+- charlie@sustainandgain.fun
+- nicholas@sustainandgain.fun
+- james@sustainandgain.fun
+- annabelle@sustainandgain.fun
+- harry@sustainandgain.fun